 This article explains how to enable telnet on a Windows PC and initiate a telnet session.
 Telnet sessions may also be opened using other programs such as Putty.

-To enable the Telnet Client service, click the Windows Start menu→Control Panel→Programs, and then click on "Turn Windows features on or off".
+To enable the Telnet Client service in 7, 8, and Vista, click the Windows Start menu→Control Panel→Programs, and then click on "Turn Windows features on or off".
+(In Windows 10, search for "Turn Windows features on or off.")
 In the list, scroll down and select Telnet Client and click OK.

 Open a session